ham2k/adif4/README.md

 # Why do we need to talk about changes to the standard?

 The [ADIF Standard](https://www.adif.org/316/ADIF_316.htm) was defined from the very beginning as a ["text format"](https://www.adif.org/316/ADIF_316.htm#:~:text=ADI%20files%20are%20text%20files).
-It mentions line breaks, 7-bit ASCII, and the use of ASCII digits for any numeric values.
+It mentions line breaks, "ASCII", and the use of "ASCII digits" for any numeric values.

-The standard does explicitly state that `String` fields should be limited to ["ASCII [...] in the range of 32 through 126"](https://www.adif.org/316/ADIF_316.htm#:~:text=an%20ASCII%20character%20whose%20code%20lies%20in%20the%20range%20of%2032%20through%20126%2C%20inclusive).
-This is also known officially as "US-ASCII".
+The standard does explicitly state that "String" fields should be limited to ["ASCII [...] in the range of 32 through 126"](https://www.adif.org/316/ADIF_316.htm#:~:text=an%20ASCII%20character%20whose%20code%20lies%20in%20the%20range%20of%2032%20through%20126%2C%20inclusive).
+This is what is known officially as "US-ASCII".

 However, in the real world, most applications alllowed users to enter "extended characters", such as accented letters like the `"ñ"` in `"Muñoz"`, the `"ü"` in `"Müller"` or the `"ß"` in `"Straße"`.

 And many applications include these "extended characters" in the ADIF files they export.
 This is clearly not compliant with the standard, but definitely prevalent (see [survey results](survey-results/README.md)).

-There is a problem with this: once you get past the basic english alphabet and into "extended characters", there is no such thing as a "text file" anymore.
-The text has to be characterized by the encoding used to convert the characters to bytes.
+There is a problem with this: for computers, there is no such thing as a "text file"; there are "US-ASCII text files", "UTF-8 text files", "ISO-8859-1 text files", and so on.
+The file has to be interpreted according to the encoding used in order to convert characters to bytes and vice versa.
+And while many programmers grew up believing "text file" was equivalent to "US-ASCII text file", such assumption is not valid anymore.

 > There are two popular encodings: "ISO-8859-1" (actually, to be precise, most of the time this is interpreted to mean "Windows-1252", which is a superset of "ISO-8859-1" but not an official standard, yet it is broadly used) which encodes the most common characters in what is known as the "Latin alphabet", and "UTF-8" which encodes all characters in the Unicode standard.
 >